All marketing has three core elements:

-Under the umbrella of social media marketing is also viral marketing and interactive marketing.
+Under the umbrella of social media advertising, there’s also viral marketing and interactive marketing.
 These sub-disciplines use a social media platform to amplify a brand’s ideas, actively engage followers and generate differentiation from more traditional forms of marketing material (like static images or snippets of text).

 A call to action (CTA) is a prompt to get anyone reading your content to take a desired action.
 These CTAs can live on your homepage, be embedded in a blog post or the end of an email, included in a social media post, etc.

 - Find out how.